CentsOfPurpose/CentsOfPurpose/README.md

 ### Synopsis

 Make a change with your change.
-Changing lives with your change, while changing your perspective.
+Change lives with your change, while changing your perspective.

 ### Motivation